nitinbedazzled/aiab_assignment/README.md

 2020-05-29 15:02:52.151717 I | embed: rejected connection from "192.168.56.160:49434" (error "remote error: tls: bad certificate", ServerName "")
 ```

-**Solution**: There it was seen that certificate issue existed.
-For this the certificates for the manifests deployed by the kubeadm were also updated to ensure that the etcd cluster is operational correctly and no such connectivity issue is observed.
+**Solution**: Here it was seen that certificate issue existed on the ETCD cluster.
+For this the certificates in the manifests deployed by the kubeadm were also updated with the ones generated using the Promenade to ensure that the etcd cluster is operational correctly and no such connectivity issue is observed.

-3. On updating the certificates, following two things are observed:-
+3. On updating the certificates, following two things were observed:-

 a.
 The logs in the etcd containers have the following error message:-
 rafthttp: request sent was ignored (cluster ID mismatch: peer[ad862a5e08c75dff]=e3fb7fb63f5ca5c5, local=43307db524d622b2)